 - The ability to connect many more devices simultaneously (for sensors and smart devices).

-5G speeds will range from ~50 Mbit/s to over 2 gigabits per second at the start, and are expected to grow to even 100Gbps.
+5G speeds will range from ~50 Mbit/s to over 2 gigabits per second, and are expected to grow to even 100Gbps.
 These speeds mean that 5G will be 100x faster than 4g.
-This will have a major benefit on the Towns and Cities due to the growing adoption and reliance on digital technology generally in everyone’s lives.
+This will hugely benefit Towns and Cities, due to the growing adoption and reliance on digital technology generally in everyone’s lives.

-With the new kind of technology there is great potential, particularly around automation and instant response services that benefit from the rapid data transfer.
+With the new kind of technology there is great potential.
+There is particular potential with automation and instant response services that benefit from the rapid data transfer.
 By exploring some potential areas that will benefit from 5G, we can see that investing in this new technology could result in innovations that significantly benefit consumers and the economy.

 The Internet of Things (IoT) is changing the way companies think of data and connectivity.
-IoT devices generate vast amounts of data that businesses want to analyse, and many businesses are planning to create an entire IoT ecosystem.
-With the higher data speeds of 5G, enterprises can access that data quicker and in real-time to and allow them to make decisions quickly.
+IoT devices generate vast amounts of data that businesses want to analyse.
+Many businesses are planning to create an entire IoT ecosystem.
+With the higher data speeds of 5G, enterprises can access data quicker and in real-time allowing them to make decisions quickly.

 Higher device capacity and spectrum band

-More devices can connect at crowded areas such as on match days or concerts at the Riverside Stadium.
-This could be used to the advantage of the club – they could introduce crowd gamification i.e. a digital real-time events such as raffles or a lottery that helps introduce additional revenue streams for the club.
+More devices can connect in crowded areas such as on match days or concerts at the Riverside Stadium.
+This could be used to the advantage of the club.
+They could introduce crowd gamification i.e. a digital real-time events such as raffles or a lottery that helps introduce additional revenue streams for the club.
 Artists performing at the club could also use this for crowd involvement via mobile devices without the limitations we see on bandwidth today.